-JST offers something about Jesus that the KJV does not have, that has to be an important passage.
-In the sixth chapter of the book of Moses, which of course is an excerpt from Genesis of the JST, Adam asks the

-Lord, "Why is it that men must repent and be baptized in water?"
-And the Lord said to him, "Behold I have forgiven thee thy transgression in the Garden of Eden" [Moses 6:53].
-And then it says, "Hence came the saying abroad among the people, that the Son of God hath atoned for original guilt, wherein the sins of the parents cannot be answered upon the heads of the children, for they are whole from the foundation of the world" [Moses 6:54].
+MATTHEWS: That is a difficult question to answer because there are so many, and there are no trivial changes in the JST.
+But I have felt that anything that has to do with the doctrine of Christ-anywhere that the JST offers something about Jesus that the KJV does not have-that has to be an important passage.
+In the sixth chapter of the book of Moses, which of course is an excerpt from Genesis of the JST, Adam asks the Lord, "Why is it that men must repent and be baptized in water?"
+And the Lord said to him, "Behold I have forgiven thee thy transgression in the Garden of Eden" (Moses 6:53).
+And then it says, "Hence came the saying abroad among the people, that the Son of God hath atoned for original guilt, wherein the sins of the parents cannot be answered upon the heads of the children, for they are whole from the foundation of the world" (Moses 6:54).
 Now I felt that that was an important doctrinal passage because it establishes the innocence of children and that children are not born under original sin.

-Then in Matthew chapter 18, Jesus is talking about little children and He says, "For the Son of Man is come to save that which was lost" [Matthew 18:11].
-Now this was said in the context of a discussion about little children, and Jesus said, "For the Son of Man is come to save that which was lost and to call sinners to repentance; but these little ones have no need of repentance, and I will save them" [JST, Matthew 18:11].
+Then, in Matthew 18 Jesus is talking about little children, and He says, "For the Son of Man is come to save that which was lost" (Matthew 18:11).
+Now this was said in the context of a discussion about little children, and Jesus said, "For the Son of Man is come to save that which was lost and to call sinners to repentance; but these little ones have no need of repentance, and I will save them" (Joseph Smith Translation, Matthew 18:11).
 That's the way the JST completes that thought so that those two passages establish beyond any dispute the teaching that little children are born innocent and clean, and they are automatically saved if they should die as little children.
 They are saved by the Atonement of Christ.

-If those two passages had remained in the Bible through the centuries, one in the Old Testament and one in the New, then the whole doctrinal concept of the depravity of children and the necessity for baptism of little children-and it has been practiced far and wide by the Catholic Church, the Greek Orthodox Church, the Church of England, the Episcopal Church, and the Presbyterian Church-none of that would have been established if those two verses had remained in the Bible.
+If those two passages had remained in the Bible through the centuries, one in the Old Testament and one in the New, then the whole doctrinal concept of the depravity of children and the necessity for baptism of little children-and it has been practiced far and wide by the Catholic Church, the Greek Orthodox Church, the Church of England, the Episcopal Church, and the Presbyterian Church-would not have been established.
 So I feel that while all of the changes made by the Prophet Joseph Smith are important, I think this example is one of unequaled historical and doctrinal clarification.
 I'll tell you one of the values of the Joseph Smith Translation-it's like having Joseph Smith for a study companion.

-Baugh For many years you served on the Scriptures Publications Committee, and you had a role in the 1979 publication of the LDS edition of the King James Version of the Bible.
+BAUGH: For many years you served on the Scriptures Publications Committee, and you had a role in the 1979 publication of the LDS edition of the King James Version of the Bible.
 Talk about your involvement in that publishing effort.